Scientific: Olneya tesota

 Light: Full sun

-Watering: None to occasional summer irrigations to encourage vigor
+Watering: None to only occasional summer irrigations to encourage vigor.
+No supplemetal water nedded during cooler times of year.

-Pruning: To shape, elevate canopy base and remove occasional suckers and water sprouts
+Pruning: Prune conservatively to shape, elevate canopy base (crown raise) and remove occasional epicormic shoots (water sprouts and suckers).

 Propagation: Seed

-Additional comments: Looks much better when occasionally deeply watered in summer although additional water will encourage water sprouts and suckers.
-Large specimens often salvaged from desert; easily transplanted.
-Desert ironwood is an excellent desert landscape tree which produces exceptionally dense heartwood.
+Additional comments: Desert ironwood trees look much better when occasionally (not regularly) deeply watered in summer, although additional water will encourage growth of well-armed epicormic shoots (water sprouts and suckers).
+Large specimens are often salvaged from the desert, relocated, and easily transplanted.
+This is best done during the summer.
+Desert ironwood is an excellent Arizona native desert landscape tree that produces exceptionally dense heartwood.